javatlacati/swiplwebtut/webspanish.md

 image:comfy.png["He's just read my DCG tutorial, that's why he looks like that", width=244,link="/swipltuts/clpfd/clpfd.html"]

-Finalmente, we see something that looks like reasonable HTML generation.
+Finalmente, we see something that looks like reasonable generación de HTML.

-Web pages are nested structures of boxes within boxes and areas on a page.
+Web pages are nested structures of cajas within cajas and areas en una página.
 While they have a strong structural similarity to their HTML representation, they are not identical.
 A search box is not, conceptually, just a text field, but is a thing unto itself.

-Representing the _page's_ structure and converting it to a list of HTML chunks is list generation, and there's a natural tool in Prolog for list generation - the DCG.
+Representing the _page's_ structure and converting it to una lista de fragmentos de HTML is list generation, and there's a natural tool in Prolog for list generation - the DCG.

 That's what SWI-Prolog does, in a sorta sideways way.
-Here's an example:
+He aquí un ejemplo:

 ----
     phrase(